+4.1 Commercial Boats
-The definition of a Commercial Boat is as follows:

-"A boat that is used to generate income of any kind, whether direct or indirect."
-Examples of commercial use boats include those used in ski schools, ski clubs, ski camps, rental boats, or resort-use.

-The following warranty limitations apply for such boats:

-I. For a period of ninety (90) days following the original purchase of the boat: Full coverage in accordance with the terms and conditions of this Limited Warranty Statement.
+- 4.1.1 Definition For purposes of this warranty, a Commercial Boat is defined as "a boat that is used to generate income of any kind, whether direct or indirect."
+Examples of commercial use boats include those used in ski schools, ski clubs, ski camps, rental boats, boat clubs, or resort-use. - 4.1.2 Warranty Conditions, Limitations and Exclusions In addition to the warranty conditions, limitations and exclusions, set forth in Section 3 of this warranty, all of which apply to Commercial Boats, the following additional warranty limitations apply to Commercial Boats: - a.
+For a period of ninety (90) days from the In-Service Date, MasterCraft will provide full warranty coverage in accordance with the terms and conditions of this Limited Warranty Statement.

-II.
-Between ninety-one (91) days and five hundred (500) engine hours: There is no warranty for gel coat, upholstery, or any cosmetic flaw to any other component.
+b.
+Between ninety-one (91) days from the In-Service Date and the attainment of 500 hours of engine operation there is no warranty for gel coat, upholstery, or any cosmetic flaw to any other component.